 Payyanur is a small town and a municipality in the Kannur district which is located in the beautiful state of Kerala.
 The town is situated on the banks of the Perumba river.
 This beautiful town is one of the ancient civilized places in the state of Kerala.
-The name of the place was kept after the name of Lord Subramanya.
-The place is known for many interesting things like astrology, art forms like Theyyam and Poorakkali and also for historical monuments which are definitely some key attractions of Payyanur.
+The name of the place was kept after the name of Lord Subramanya and it is known for many interesting things like astrology, art forms like Theyyam and Poorakkali; and also for historical monuments which are definitely some key attractions of Payyanur.

 Payyanur is known to be an ancient civilization of Kerala.
 Many archaeological remains that are found in the nearby cities and places also confirm the claim about Payyanur and thus make people more inquisitive about it.
 Besides the archaeological proofs, the place also finds its mention in mythological texts like Brahmand Purana wherein Garga Muni can be found quoting the place to Pandavas during their exile.
 Payyanur also finds references in many travel accounts of famous travelers like Ibn Batuta and Marco Polo.

 In addition to the historical and natural beauty, Payyanur is also popular for Theyyam that is one of the main events that happen here.
-Other than that there are many festivals and small rituals that take place in the nearby temples and towns.
+Other than that, there are many festivals and small rituals that take place in nearby temples and towns.

 The Sree Subramanya Swami Temple is one of the most ancient and largest temples present in Kerala that is dedicated to Subrahmanya Swamy.
 An interesting thing to know about this temple is that it was established even before the Kaliyuga was started.
 Locals believe that Lord Vishnu disguised as a saint and came to consecrate the temple.